-Bosed on lane mileage, approximolely 65% of the revenue generated by the millage increase would be allocated to neighborhood streets, with 25% spent an major roads.
-The remaining 10% would be allocated for non-motorized facilities, including new sidewolks, pathways and intersection improvements.
+Based on lane mileage, approximately 65% of the revenue generated by the millage increase would be allocated to neighborhood streets, with 25% spent on major roads.
+The remaining 10% would be allocated for non-motorized facilities, including new sidewalks, pathways and intersection improvements.

 Can the additional funds be used for anything other than roads and sidewalks or pathways?
-No.

-How will the City determine which roads will be Improved?
+How will the City determine which roads will be improved?

-The Cily has a formal asset management program that categorizes raads based on their PASER rating.
-Roads in poar condition would be condidates for reconstruction or rehabilitation.
-Those in fair condition would receive capital preventive mointenance, while roads in good condition would be candidates for routine maintenance work.
-The lowest roted roads in each of these cotegories would generally be addressed first.
+The City has a formal asset management program that categorizes roads based on their PASER rating.
+Roads in poor condition would be candidates for reconstruction or rehabilitation.
+Those in fair condition would receive capital